TonyBUK/AoC/2015/Day23/readme.md

 Or for anyone who spends any time googling the 3N + 1 problem, this is the Collatz Conjecture: https://en.wikipedia.org/wiki/Collatz_conjecture

+That's really the nice thing about the puzzle, the fact it is performing a famous (in Mathemetical circles) algorithm isn't necessary to solve it.
+But if you're willing to look deeper into the puzzle, it's possible to tease out things like this.

 So because for Part 1 we initialise Register A to 0, we use the first set of starting data, which for my data set is 9663, which takes 184 iterations through the while loop before A = 1, therefore B = 184.

 **Part 2**